-Using the chart below, this will give you a really good indication of your child’s sleep needs and an age appropriate bedtime for them.
+Using the chart below will give you a really good indication of your child’s sleep needs and an age appropriate bedtime for them.

 Sleep Needs and Bedtime by Age Chart:

-If you and your child are struggling to get the right schedule and enough to meet their needs, please schedule a no-cost 15-minute chat today so you can learn more about working the Bella Luna Team.
+If you and your child are struggling to get the right schedule and enough to meet their needs, please reach out today so you can learn more about working with the Bella Luna Team.
 Also, check out our reviews on Facebook!

 P.S.
 Want to stay connected?